 As our treatment approach is centered on treating the whole person, we offer a number of experiential treatment options in addition to our traditional therapeutic approaches.
 Some of these programs include:

 - Expressive therapy

 Continuing Care and Levels of Care

-Discharge planning starts the very first day of your treatment so we can make sure that when you are ready to leave Pacific Grove, you have an appropriate aftercare plan.
+Discharge planning starts the very first day of your treatment so we can make sure that when you are ready to leave our treatment center, you have an appropriate aftercare plan.
 When it is time for you to discharge, you and your loved ones will meet with a therapist who will connect you to appropriate referrals in the community that you can turn to for additional support.
 We will help to set you up with a place to live if you need one and can assist you in securing a place of employment should you require a job.
 We will do everything in our power to make sure the transition process is as smooth as possible.